-Worst-Case Peripheral Power Consumption
+• Worst-Case Peripheral Power Consumption

-The tendency is to design to data sheet maximums for peripheral components, again overcooling the system.
+The tendency is to design to data sheet maximums for peripheral components (again overcooling the system).

-Worst-Case Assembly
+• Worst-Case Assembly

-Every system is unique because of manufacturing variations.
+Every system manufactured is unique because of manufacturing variations.
 Heat sinks may be loose fitting or slightly misaligned.
 Too much or too little thermal grease might be used, or variations in application pressure for thermal interface material could affect the efficiency of the thermal solution.
-Accounting for manufacturing variations in every system is difficult; therefore, the system must be designed for the worst-case conditions.
+Accounting for manufacturing variations in every system is difficult; therefore, the system must be designed for the worst case.

-Figure 67.
+Figure 62.
 Thermal Model

 Although a design usually accounts for worst-case conditions in all these cases, the actual system is almost never operated at worst-case conditions.
-The alternative to designing for the worst case is to use the dynamic T{MIN} control function.
+The alternative to designing for the worst case is to use the dynamic $T{\text{MIN}}$ control function.

-Dynamic T{MIN} Control Overview
+Dynamic TMIN Control Overview

-Dynamic T{MIN} control mode builds on the basic automatic fan control loop by adjusting the T{MIN} value based on system performance and measured temperature.
-This is important because, instead of designing for the worst case, the system thermals can be defined as operating zones.
-The ADT7473/ADT7473-1 can self-adjust its fan control loop to maintain either an operating zone temperature or a system target temperature.
-For example, it can be specified that the ambient temperature in a system should be maintained at 50°C. If the temperature is below 50°C, the fans might not need to run, or might run very slowly.
+Dynamic $T{\rm MIN}$ control mode builds upon the basic automatic fan control loop by adjusting the $T{\rm MIN}$ value based on system performance and measured temperature.
+This is important because instead of designing for the worst case, the system thermals can be defined as operating zones.
+ADT7473 can self-adjust its fan control loop to maintain either an operating zone temperature or a system target temperature.
+For example, one can specify that the ambient temperature in a system should be maintained at 50°C. If the temperature is below 50°C, the fans might not need to run, or might run very slowly.
 If the temperature is higher than 50°C, the fans need to throttle up.

 The challenge presented by any thermal design is finding the right settings to suit the system's fan control solution.
 This can involve designing for the worst case, followed by weeks of system thermal characterization, and finally fan acoustic optimization (for psycho-acoustic reasons).
-Getting the most benefit from the automatic fan control mode involves characterizing the system to find the best $T{\rm MIN}$ and $T{\rm RANGE}$ settings for the control loop, and the best PWM{MIN} value for the quietest fan speed setting.
-Using the ADT7473/ADT7473-1's dynamic $T{\rm MIN}$ control mode, however, shortens the characterization time and alleviates tweaking the control loop settings because the device can self-adjust during system operation.
+Getting the most benefit from the automatic fan control mode involves characterizing the system to find the best $T{\text{MIN}}$ and $T{\text{RANGE}}$ settings for the control loop, and the best PWMMIN value for the quietest fan speed setting.
+Using the ADT7473's dynamic $T{\text{MIN}}$ control mode, however, shortens the characterization time and alleviates tweaking the control loop settings because the device can self-adjust during system operation.

-Dynamic T{MIN} control mode is operated by specifying the operating zone temperatures required for the system.
+Dynamic $T{\rm MIN}$ control mode is operated by specifying the operating zone temperatures required for the system.
 Associated with this control mode are three operating point registers, one for each temperature channel.
 This allows the system thermal solution to be broken down into distinct thermal zones.
-For example, CPU operating temperature is 70° C, VRM operating temperature is 80° C, and ambient operating temperature is 50° C. The ADT7473/ADT7473-1 dynamically alters the control solution to maintain each zone temperature as closely as possible to its target operating point.
+For example, CPU operating temperature is 70°C, VRM operating temperature is 80°C, and ambient operating temperature is 50°C. The ADT7473 dynamically alters the control solution to maintain each zone temperature as closely as possible to its target operating point.